Beinn Challum summit |

 Ben Challum.
 1025m 2hrs 29mins

 Ben Challum is one of those hills that is easily forgotten, I had usually climbed it with Creag Mhor and sometimes included Beinn Sheasgarnach or the nearby Corbetts.
 It must be one of the only Munros not on the blog, I last climbed it at the start of my fifth round before I retired and started the blog.
-Mark had chosen it as my first Munro on Round 5 and after climbing Creag Mhor refused to let me climb Beinn Sheasgarnach on the basis that it would lead to me trying to do a quicker round than the 80 days taken for the fourth round.
+Mark had suggested it as the first Munro on my fifth round and after we climbed Creag Mhor as well, he cautioned me against climbing Beinn Sheasgarnach as well on the basis that it might lead to me attempting a quicker round than the 80 days taken for the fourth round.

 Today, it was just Ben Challum from Kirkton Farm.
 I started early and intended to be down the hill in time to listen to the budget.
 The weather oscillated between fog and blue skies as I travelled up and parked at an empty layby on the A82 to walk over the River Fillan to Kirkton Farm.
 This is part of the West Highland Way and it was highly unusual to see no walkers on the WHW.
 The path to Ben Challum circles the farm and heads up an old track past a cemetery to cross the Fort William railway line.